-These were allowed to infuse for several days, and might be strained off, or be allowed to stand together till their use was required.
-At first I employed the pimento mixed with other spices, and administered it in a ball, and poured gin or other spirit into the stomach after it, but as the first case treated in this way did not succeed, I had recourse to the tincture, as more immediately active, and not creating the delay that the solution of the ball in the stomach would demand; though in the above case it did not cure, it produced a great alleviation of the disorder for the better, so much so as to determine me more vigorously on the next occasion to pursue the same plan; and this I was encouraged to do, as I found the remedies, though potently administered, had not sensibly inflamed the stomach.
-The fatal symptoms of dilated nostrils, quick laborious breathing, cold sweats, cold breath, stupor of the eyes, vultus pigrities, or the constricted distressful countenance, and death did not in this case take place for more than twenty hours; the suspension, therefore, and remission of the complaint was evident.
+These were allowed to infuse for several days, and might be strained off, or stand together till their use was required.
+At first I employed the pimento mixed with other spices, and administered it in a ball, and poured gin or other spirit into the stomach after it, but as the first case treated in this way did not succeed, I had recourse to the tincture, as more immediately active, and not creating the delay that the solution of the ball in the stomach would require ; though in the above case it did not cure, it produced a great alleviation of the disorder for the better, so much so as to determine me more vigorously on the next occasion to pursue the same plan; and this I was encouraged to do, as I found the remedies, though potently administered, had not sensibly inflamed the stomach.
+The fatal symptoms of dilated nostrils, quick laborious breathing, cold sweats, cold breath, stupor of the eyes, vultus pigrities, or the constricted distressful countenance, and death did not in this case take place for more than twenty hours ; the suspension, therefore, and remission of the complaint was evident.
 In the next case, therefore, I proposed advancing with more boldness to these means, as to the only hope.

 When indigestion from any cause takes place in the human body, it is situated generally in the stomach itself, and the remedy immediately is applied to the part affected: but in these animals it would appear, that as it is chiefly in the cæcum and intestines, its influence is by a secondary process, by the sympathy between this intestine and the stomach.
 Setting aside all theory, however, it appeared evident from the suspension of the complaint during more than four hours in the last case, that it was the right course to pursue in order to the cure.
-The pimento I preferred to the other spices, as being of a warm, stimulant, aromatic nature, and cheaper and more easily procurable every where than the others.

 It may be remarked, that too large a quantity of food at one time in the stomach, more than can conveniently be digested, will lead to this complaint, and especially in horses that have been many hours at work, and return in a debilitated state through fatigue; for it appears that horses do best with a little at a time and often, and of this we are instructed by observing them in a state of nature, almost continually feeding, unlike most other animals.
-Hence, perhaps, is the reason of their having no gall-bladder, the flow of bile into the intestines being almost incessant; and for an animal destined to be fleet to have a loaded stomach would be a great inconvenience; and an overload of food must be also injurious with horses going to work.
+Hence, perhaps, is the reason of their having no gall-bladder, the flow of bile into the intestines being almost incessant; and for an animal destined to be fleet to have a loaded stomach would be a great inconvenience.